Hvik555/MSC_szakdolgozat/README.md

 # MSC_szakdolgozat

 You can use the ipynb files:
- - locally with Jupyter Notebook (in this case you have to install python, CUDA and cuDNN)
+ - locally with Jupyter Notebook (in this case you have to install python, CUDA and cuDNN) - RECOMMENDED
  - Or use it from Google Colab: https://colab.research.google.com/

 If you decide to use it locally please install the requirements.txt with pip (pip install -r requirements.txt).